Animal Tissues Class 9

 Nervous Tissue

-Nervous tissue is a specialized type of tissue that plays a fundamental role in communication and coordination within the body.
+Nervous tissue is a specialised type of tissue that plays a fundamental role in communication and coordination within the body.
 It's primarily composed of cells called neurons, which are capable of receiving, transmitting, and processing signals, also known as nerve impulses or electrical signals.

 Neurons